EmiRoberti77/aws-sns-sqs-lambda/README.md

 if error or a message can not be processed from the main que it will be placed in the dead letter queue to be process or handled

+Branch: SNS-SQS-LAMBDA ( contains implementation for SNS topic SQS subscribes to SNS and SQS triggers a lambda)

 ## Useful commands

 - `npm run build` compile typescript to js